madhank93/learn-k8s-ckad/README.md

 <details>

-  <summary> 20.
+  <summary> 81.
 How does Port, TargetPort, ContainerPort, and NodePort works ? </summary>

   <p>

 - **Port** - The port of this service.
 Other pods in the cluster that may need to access the service will just use port.

-- **TargetPort** - it forwards the traffic to `ContainerPort` (where its listening).
+- **TargetPort** - it forwards the traffic to `ContainerPort` (where the app might be listening).
 Also, if targetPort is not set, it will default to the same value as port

-- **ContainerPort** - port on which the app can be reached out inside the container.
+- **ContainerPort** - it purpose is for adding additional information.

 - **NodePort** - makes the service visible outside the Kubernetes cluster by the node’s IP address and the port number